 Build a habit

 Give it a try, maybe next time you’re having a tea or coffee: ask ‘Where did I go right?’ and ‘Where did they go right?’
 If you do this a few times when having a break, it could become a very positive habit.

-What I’ve suggested here is taken from my online self -compassion course ‘True Friend – be a friend to the person you really are.’
+What I’ve suggested here is taken from my online self -compassion course (pay by donation) ‘True Friend – be a friend to the person you really are.’